samthemaam/ncg/how-to-apply/index.md

 pageclass: how-to-apply
 ---

+The Garden is full, and we have a waiting list, so we will not be accepting more applications this year, but check back in 2026.

 To apply for a plot in the  Nyack Community Garden please email [membership@nyackcommunitygarden.info](mailto:membership@nyackcommunitygarden.info).
 In your email please include:

 - Your full name